Causes of Spondylolysis & Spondylolysis Treatment

 - Low back ache

-- Pain depending on where the fracture is.
+- Pain at the fracture site

 - Muscle pain